mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 > The principle behind Shakyamuni’s sighting of the morning star at dawn is called *observing the body as not-pure*.

-That means the stars and Buddhas become one.
-At that time, that is called enlightenment, we say. *Enlightenment* means nothing to say; just a smile.
+That means the stars and buddhas become one.
+At that time, that is called *enlightenment*, we say. *Enlightenment* means nothing to say; just a smile.
 Because if you touch the core of existence, [there is] nothing to say.
 [It is] very impressive, but no words.
 Because [the] stars and you are one.
-That is [the] very original experience, [the] very pure nature of experience you have had, between stars and you.
+That is very original experience, [the] very pure nature of experience you have had, between stars and you.

 And then next moment, you can explain.
 If you explain about your original or pure experience, that is called philosophy or psychology, science.
 [Huge] science comes up.
 Or a poem, or art. [...]